Why "Sea of Insanity"?

 What references do you use for SoI?

 Okay, so no one's really asked me this, but bibliographies are always nice, I think.
-My three three main ones are:
+My five main ones are:

 Bullfinch's Mythology, by Thomas Bullfinch